-State of Play: Australian Sparkling
+State of Play: Sparkling Wine Australia

 Will your next Sparkling purchase be Australian or Champagne?
 Australians drink more Champagne than any other nationality outside Europe and we now clock the fastest-growing Champagne consumption on the planet.
 Yet domestic sales of Australian Sparkling have actually declined over the past five years.
 This is all about to change.